Have you been charged with Grand Theft in Miami?

-Grand theft charges are going to require the assistance of a theft lawyer.
+Grand theft charges are going to require the assistance of a grand theft lawyer.
 In Miami, Florida grand theft is a very serious charge and prosecutors are going to go after the defendant hard.
-Without the help of a grand theft defense lawyer the accused are not likely to know all of their rights and subject themselves to unfair investigations by the law authority.
+Without the help of a grand theft lawyer, the accused are not likely to know all of their rights and subject themselves to unfair investigations by the law authority.

-Miami, Florida prosecutor’s takes grand theft charges very seriously and if an individual is charged obtaining the services of a grand theft defense attorney should be the first course of action.
+Miami, Florida prosecutors takes grand theft charges very seriously and if an individual is charged obtaining the services of a grand theft lawyer should be the first course of action.
 Penalties for grand theft charges can be very stiff.
 Many who have been charged with grand theft in the past have made the mistake of cooperating with the police without having a theft attorney in their corner.
-Without the guidance of a grand theft defense attorney, it can result in the accused unintentionally incriminating themselves or permitting law officials to search their property without having a proper warrant.
+Without the guidance of a grand theft lawyer, it can result in the accused unintentionally incriminating themselves or permitting law officials to search their property without having a proper warrant.

-There have been circumstances when grand theft charges have been dropped just because the accused acquired the services of a grand theft defense attorney.
+There have been circumstances when grand theft charges have been dropped just because the accused acquired the services of a grand theft lawyer.